Web Analytics

 Mom holding awake young baby wondering why do babies fight sleep

-2. Your older baby isn’t connecting her sleep cycles smoothly
+2. Your older baby isn’t yet connecting her sleep cycles smoothly

 You probably know that all of us tend to wake briefly between sleep cycles and become more aware of our environment.
 If all seems well, we turn over, peacefully return to sleep, and most likely don’t recall this brief waking when we get up for the day.
 In other words, we connect our sleep cycles smoothly.